 Warning: Walkers Are For Fun, Not Fundamentals

-Along with their safety concerns, another knock on walkers is that they may delay your baby’s development.
+Along with their safety concerns, another knock on walkers is that they may

 According to the American Academy of Pediatrics, traditional, ride-in walkers help to simulate walking.
 That is all.
 They do not aid our little ones in obtaining the motion mechanics or muscles required to move in such a way.
-And if used too often, they may even prevent our little guys and gals from walking as early as they possible can.
+And if used too often, they may even prevent our little guys and gals from walking as early as they possibly can.

 With that being said, however, nearly everything comes with a warning label these days.
 And though a walker, when used incorrectly, may hinder progress, when one is used responsibly – say, for an hour a day, under direct supervision – they can offer a form of confidence-boosting entertainment unfound in other toys.